 How To Know If You’re Burnt-Out and What To Do About It

 The days are shorter, the weather’s colder, and my motivation is plummeting faster than Lena Dunham’s popularity.
 At least once a semester, I find myself overwhelmed by everything I’m trying to juggle.
-I’ll stare blankly at assignments I should work on but can’t seem to muster the energy to start, or I’ll come to lecture prepared to take notes but struggle to focus the entire time.
+I’ll stare blankly at assignments should be working on but can’t seem to muster the energy to start, or I’ll come to lecture prepared to take notes but struggle to focus the entire time.
 The worst part about all of this is my apathetic attitude about it happening.

 Have you ever been so stressed out by everything you mentally check out?
 If you answered “yes” you might be familiar with burnout — a state of physical and mental exhaustion caused by prolonged stress.